-Due to the pandemic, we have been rescheduling our shows scheduled for this summer on a show-by-show basis.
+Due to the pandemic, we have been rescheduling our shows scheduled for this year on a show-by-show basis.

 The current unsettled situation, when it is not clear when and how we can reopen, makes us want to be extra cautious, so that we can present shows in a way that is safe and comfortable for you, our staff, and for our artists.

 We have been working with all of our artists to reschedule a date far enough back that we know we will not have to postpone shows twice.
-We anticipate the rescheduled dates to be in late 2020 or in early 2021.
+We anticipate the rescheduled dates to be in 2021.